renepacchaux/huntington-bank-pavilion/README.md

 ## UX on outdoor Chicago music venue
 ### Project goal
-In a concert, what's the process threading together memorable experiences event-goers buy into at a unique venue.
+In a concert, what's the process threading together memorable experiences?
+What do event-goers buy into at a unique venue?

 ### Solution